-The “first wide small car,” the AMC Pacer, was introduced to showrooms on this day in 1975.
+The “first wide small car,” the AMC Pacer, hit showrooms on this day in 1975.
 Quickly earning the nickname the Flying Fishbowl, the Pacer and its 37% glass surface area was AMC’s sub compact snub to the gas guzzlers that were continuously rolling out of American auto plants.
 Despite worries from inside AMC about its design, the economical car received various accolades from Car and Driver and Road and Track.
 Popular Mechanics even wrote, “This is the first time in the history of the American automobile industry that a car manufacturer has said in advance of bringing out a new product that some people may not like it.”

 In its first year of production 145,528 Pacers left the Kenosha, Wisconsin AMC plant, marking a huge success for the company.
-The high sales numbers can be attributed in part due to the oil crisis that had hit many other automakers like a brick.
+The high sales numbers are attributed in part to the oil crisis that hit many other automakers like a brick.
 After two years on the market, and other brands rolling out their own small cars, sales began to dip.
 By 1979, the Pacer’s meager 22 mpg was no longer appealing.
 On December 3, 1979 the final Pacer left the same factory where production began.